yehia67/documentation/iot/0.1/nrf52/setup-guides/connect-programmer.md

 The standard J-link programmers are more expensive than the J-Link OB clones because they can also be used on microprocessors.
 Therefore, we recommend the J-Link OB clone.
 :::

 ## Step 2.
-Wire your microcontroller to the external programmer
+Wire the external programmer to your microcontroller

-If your microcontroller does not have an integrated [programmer](https://www.engineersgarage.com/how-to-guides/microcontroller-programmer-burner) (sometimetimes called a debugger), you'll need to buy a separate one, wire it to your microcontroller, and plug it into your PC.
+To use your programmer, you need to wire it to your microcontroller.

 ### J-Link